szakeetm/molflow_sources/README.md

 make
 ```

+## CMake / make installation

+Given a default Cmake build procedure `mkdir build && cd build && cmake ..` Molflow can be installed into the users home folder by `cmake --install .` --> ~/molflow/

+To change the directory, the installation prefix can be adjusted `cmake --install . --prefix ~/Apps/` --> ~/Apps/molflow

+For a make installation, after the standard CMake procedure, by default Molflow will also be installed in the users home folder `make install` --> ~/molflow/

+The installation path can be changed by adding an installation prefix to the CMake build command `cmake -DCMAKE_INSTALL_PREFIX:PATH=~/Apps/ ..` and `make install` --> ~/Apps/molflow

 ## Building for MPI

 - Prepare the environment with MPI and a compatible GCC version (GCC_VERSION >= 8)